framedsc/Sitesource/markdown/GameGuides/gtav.md

 - [Suggested](https://nl.gta5-mods.com/scripts/disable-input-on-enb-editor): Disable Input on ENB Editor (No game inputs while ENB editor is open)

-If you want to use ENB toghether with Reshade just edit enblocal.ini with Notepad++ and replace these lines under [PROXY]:
+If you want to use ENB together with Reshade, just edit enblocal.ini with Notepad++ and replace these lines under [PROXY]:

 ```
 EnableProxyLibrary=true